Needed: An Investment Handbook!

-When my daughter first announced her pregnancy, I was not ready to be a grandmother.
-My husband and I had raised three children, but this idea of “grandparenting” was different.
-What exactly was this going to mean for us?
-I had just completed my Master’s degree in Youth and Family Ministry, and was serving in a coalition of churches.
-I hoped eventually to find a position that I was passionate about.
+I had just completed my Master’s degree in Youth and Family Ministry.
 I knew that I would become invested in working with children.
 Sharing stories, and helping them grow in the Christian faith.
 What would that look like?

 I invested a lot of my time and energy in building this relationship.
 The initial outlay was to spend as much of my time as possible with him.
-I wasn’t sure how to share faith when he was tiny, but had to trust that our time together would yield positive results.
-I eventually recognized that my job was to provide stability for James and share stories with him.
 As he grew, I prayed about how I would share my faith with him.
-My daughter usually worked on Sundays; James was often with his father on the weekends, and did not attend church.
-I felt the responsibility of building his trust in me, and to teach him the stories that are in the Bible.
+I felt the overwhelming responsibility of building his trust in me, and to teach him the stories that are in the Bible.
+I wasn’t sure how to share my faith when he was tiny, but had to trust that our time together would yield positive results.
 Friends and family members said it was neat that I had Seminary training and passion – and a grandchild that would benefit from it.

-James is now eight, and he is “my favorite (and only!) grandson.”
+James is now nine, and he is “my favorite (and only!)
+Grandson.”
 We love to be together, and I am always looking for something new to do with him.
-Eliah is now four, is articulate and requires investment on my part.
-She has not lost her curiosity and my stake in her is as deep as it is for James.
+Eliah, now five, is articulate and very busy.
+She has not lost her curiosity and vigor!
 She keeps me on the move as she flutters from one thing to another.

-I am not the only one trying to keep up with grandchildren.
+I know that I am not the only one trying to keep up with my grandchildren.

 The U.S. Census Bureau published these statistics in a report released in 2015: